 Chemistry is a core discipline essential to a college education regardless of major or career choice.
 Recognizing a broad range of interests, preparations, and future needs among chemistry students, this course is designed to allow each student to individually select topics for various assignments in order to further develop possible career choices.
-Every attempt on my part is made to ensure your area of interest is discussed.
-Please let me know if there is a topic that particularly interests you.
+Every attempt by the instructor is made to ensure your area of interest is discussed.
+Please let the instructor know if there is a topic that particularly interests you.

-Organization, time management, and determination are several of the keys to success in this course.
-We will discuss goal setting, time management, degree plans, and study skills within the first week of class.
-I highly recommend a notebook or a three ring binder to keep up with all assignments, quizzes, homework and exams.
-For example, if there is a problem with the homework system and you can show the instructor your work, we are able to give you some amount of credit.
+Organization is a key to success in this course.
+We highly recommend a notebook or a three ring binder to keep up with all assignments, quizzes, homework and exams.
+For example, if there is a problem with the homework system and you can show me your work, I am able to give you credit.

-The instructor really wants you to be successful in this course.
+Our goal is for you to be successful in this course.
 Please do not hesitate to come by the office for help.
 If the office hours conflict with your schedule, every effort will be made to arrange an alternative time.
 We cannot fix what we are not aware of so communication is a must.
-Please know that Canvas Email is the best way to get a quicker response since we don't access the office phone from home after school hours.
+Please know that Canvas Email is the best way to get a quicker response since the office phone is not typically accessed from home after school hours.

-Chemistry is an active learning course.
-Changes to this syllabus, how class is conducted, and how grades are calculated may occur by the instructor if deemed best by the instructor for student learning and success.
+Changes to this syllabus, how class is conducted, and how grades are calculated may occur by the instructor if deemed best for student learning and success.